 The whole world needs energy .
 Without it people could not cook their food, heat their homes, or run their machines.
 All of the countries today depend heavily on petroleum, coal, and natural gas provided electricity and supply fuel for heat.
 Natural gas is also used for cooking.
 Cars, trucks, and machines run on petroleum .

 Coal first became an important fuel in the 1800s.
 Natural gas and petroleum became important during the 1900s.
 None was expensive then.
 People could easily afford them.
 It seemed that the fuels were also plentiful.
 Most people didn't worry about the possibility of using them up.
 They also rarely though to ask whether the energy was clean or safe.
-Much of it wasn't.
+Much

 When petroleum and coal are burned, they put harmful gases and soot into the air.
 Nuclear power , which began to be used in the late 1950s, can also damage the environment.
 Nuclear fuels give off invisible radiation that is poisonous to people, animals, plants, air and water.
 Some wastes from nuclear fuel continue to give off radiation for thousands of years.
 These wastes must be kept perfectly sealed for all that time.
 Otherwise, poisonous radiation could leak out.
 There is still o absolute safe way to do this.